Gurjaka/Dotfiles/readme.md

 ## Features
 - Strong Qtile Configuration:
-> Customized setup for Qtile for maximum efficiency.
+> Customized setup for Qtile for maximum efficiency, featuring Everforest and Nord colorschemes.
 - Performance Tweaks:
 > Settings to optimize gaming performance, including support for Gamescope.
 - Eye Comfort:
 > Adjustments to reduce eye strain, suitable for long coding sessions.
+- Control center:
+> Quick control center with flakes, located in `Dotfiles/flake.nix`.

 ## Installation
 To use these dotfiles, follow the instructions below: